AugieDoggie2021/fantasy-football-ladder/docs/mcp-setup.md

-# Vercel MCP Configuration Guide
+# MCP Configuration Guide

+This guide explains how to configure MCP (Model Context Protocol) tools in Cursor for various services.

+## Available MCP Servers

+- **[Vercel MCP](./VERCEL_MCP_SETUP.md)** - Access deployment logs and manage Vercel projects
+- **[GitHub MCP](./GITHUB_MCP_SETUP.md)** - Interact with GitHub repositories, issues, and pull requests

+## Vercel MCP Configuration

-This guide explains how to configure Vercel MCP tools in Cursor to access deployment logs and manage your Vercel projects.
+This section explains how to configure Vercel MCP tools in Cursor to access deployment logs and manage your Vercel projects.

 ## Prerequisites